Learn more about the London Care Record with our easy-to-use navigator.

-In total the London Care Record has been used well over 30 million times by health and care staff – with around one and a half million views each month by over 80,000 different health and care staff.
+In total the London Care Record has been used over 40 million times by health and care staff – with well over one and a half million views each month by over 100,000 different health and care staff.

 It has helped to:

 Avoid patients having to repeat their medical histories

 Avoid unnecessary tests and referrals

 The London Care Record also saves frontline staff crucial time.